Grant guidelines

 Number of people (beneficiaries) who:

-• are issued a learner’s permit;
+- Are issued a learner’s permit

-• attempt the hazard perception test;
+- Pass the hazard perception test

-• are issued a provisional driver’s licence.
+- Are issued a driver’s licence.

 Secondary outcome